4 Payment Facilities

 ii.
 NAB will pay those funds to the payee, endorsee, holder, bearer, depositor or presenter of the cheque or that person's bank.

-h) If there are not enough 'cleared funds' in your account when the cheque is presented for payment, NAB may dishonour or pay the cheque at its discretion.
+(h) If there are not enough 'cleared funds' in your account when the cheque is presented for payment, NAB may dishonour or pay the cheque at its discretion.
 This may result in your account being overdrawn.
-You may also incur any applicable Dishonour charges, and a Reference Fee, the amount and nature of which are detailed in NAB's brochure 'Business Banking Fees - A guide to fees and charges' available from NAB at any time.
+You may also incur any applicable Dishonour charges, the amount and nature of which are detailed in NAB's brochure 'Business Banking Fees – A guide to fees and charges' available from NAB at any time.

 i. sign any alterations;

 ii. date the cheque the date on which it was signed; and

 (l) If, when checking any cheque or particulars of any cheque, NAB finds on it any irregularity or omission, NAB may dishonour payment of the cheque on your behalf.